-9.2.1 Taxonomy descriptives
+9.2.1.
+Taxonomy descriptives

-The frequencies at which taxonomy classifications were observed during the annotation of student-GenAI interaction logs are shown in Figure 4.
-This figure details the prevalence of the main taxonomy categories (Figure 4-B) and the individual subcategories with over 1% frequency (Figure 4-A).
+The frequencies at which taxonomy classifications were observed during the annotation of student-GenAI interaction logs collected from the three courses are shown in Figure 4, both at the main taxonomy category level (Figure 4-A) and at the subcategory level (Figure 4-B, all above 1% frequency).
 The overall pattern for the main categories indicates that the most prevalent category of interactions relate to Writing aspects (41.3%), followed by Content (28.7%) and Argument (22.3%).
 A total of 7.7% of the interactions were annotated with more than one category, categorized as "Mixed".

-Within the Writing category, Writing\Improve (improving spelling, style or grammar of input text) was the most prominent subcategory, accounting for 13.4% of the total interactions, followed by Writing\Evaluate (requesting evaluation of essay section; 7%) and Writing\Miscellaneous (prompting system in a non-specific technical way, 4.8%).
-It should be noted that the subcategory Writing\Miscellaneous is a "catchall" classification, and in that sense, its underrepresentation (or overrepresentation) in the results may be interpreted as desirable (or undesirable), as it hints at interactions hard to classify with the current taxonomy content.
-For Content, the most common subcategory was Content\Research (asking AI to define ideas or find related ideas to user's input; 5.6%), Content\Bibliography (asking for references, 5.2%), followed by Content\Elaboration (requesting additional detail incorporating course content, 4.6%) and Content\Idea (elaborating on existing well-formulated ideas, 4.1%).
-Finally, for Argument, Argument\Improve (improving the structure given argument, 5.9%) was most common, followed by Argument\Objection (providing an objection for a given argument 4.5%) and Argument\Justify (requesting AI to provide reasons for an input claim, 3.4%).
+Within the Writing category, Writing_Improve (improving spelling, style or grammar of input text) was the most prominent subcategory, accounting for 13.4% of the total interactions, followed by Writing_Evaluate (requesting evaluation of essay section; 7%) and Writing_Miscellaneous (prompting system in a non-specific technical way, 4.8%).
+It should be noted that the subcategory Writing_Miscellaneous is a "catch-all" classification, and in that sense, its underrepresentation (or overrepresentation) in the results may be interpreted as desirable (or undesirable), as it hints at interactions hard to classify with the current taxonomy content.

+For Content, the most common subcategory was Content_Research (asking AI to define ideas or find related ideas to user's input; 5.6%), Content_Bibliography (asking for references, 5.2%), followed by Content_Elaboration (requesting additional detail incorporating course content, 4.6%) and Content_Idea (elaborating on existing well-formulated ideas, 4.1%).

+Finally, for Argument, Argument_Improve (improving the structure given argument, 5.9%) was most common, followed by Argument_Objection (providing an objection for a given argument 4.5%) and Argument_Justify (requesting AI to provide reasons for an input claim, 3.4%).